qor/qor/example/tutorial/bookstore/README.md

 		Type: "rich_editor",
 	})

-TODO: other types - at least select_one and select_many. add list.
+TODO: other types - at least select_one and select_many.